jaclu/iSH-IP-stats/README.md

 match the full file name used, as long as it unique enough to find it.

-Copy the full path found to the clipboard.
+Copy the full path found to the clipboard, or remember it :)

 run `./deploy` inside this folder.
 First time it will prompt you for the file provided by the Shortcut.
 Paste or type the filename you found above.
-This filename is saved to `~/.synced_local_ip`
+This filename is saved to `~/.local_ip_file`